Some Important Ramblings Regarding

 Always perform a range check and check the charge of both rx and tx batteries

-Aerodynamic flutter is a destroyer of sailplanes at speed.
-The Kinetic has been designed to
+Aerodynamic flutter is a common destroyer of sailplanes at speed.
+The Kinetic has been designed and built to

 fight this but the installation of the servos and linkages are equally important